 *The previous mayor of Lithuania is quite popular on YouTube because of this video.

 *Trakai, an island castle in a lake about 30 km outside of Vilnius, is the only island castle in Eastern Europe.
+Super easy to get to on public bus, you don’t need a tour group.

 *In 1989, citizens of the three Baltic nations organized a 75 km human chain of 2 million people, stretching from Vilnius to Riga to Tallinn to protest Soviet rule.
 Lithuania gained independence a year later.